-The changes we’re making to minimise any harm we have on the environment and achieving carbon neutrality.
+The changes we’re making to achieve carbon neutrality and minimise any harm we have on the environment.

 This area of our website offers information about some of the things we do as a responsible business.
-For information about how you could go green and how we’re helping UK homes become greener please visit our Going green page.
+For information about how you could go green and how we’re helping UK homes become greener please visit our Greener homes page.

 What's on this page

 Our responsibility to the environment

 Our purchasing choices.
 The products and services we provide our members.
 How we power and run our buildings.
 The tools and travel our colleagues need.
 Running a business leaves a mark on the environment in so many ways.

 The good news is, by making changes across these areas, any harm we might make upon our precious environment is minimised.
 That’s why in 2021, we became a member of the Net-Zero Banking Alliance (NZBA) and part of the Glasgow Financial Alliance for Net-Zero (GFANZ), committing to net-zero carbon emissions by 2050.

 We also signed up to the Science Based Targets (opens in a new window) initiative, Business Ambition for 1.5°C (opens in a new window).
 We are setting intermediate science-based targets for our scope 1, 2 and 3 emissions in 2030, aligning to a net-zero emissions pathway.
 We understand the challenges facing the industry in achieving the wider UK net-zero ambition.
 We will continue to work with the government and the wider industry to effect the change required to achieve this.